elucian/bee/syntax/structure.md

 ## Aspects
 One aspect is a project file usually located in _"src"_ folder that can be used from main program.
 Aspects can call each other to play one or multiple concerns.
 A good architect will separate concerns in specialized aspect files with sugestive names.

 One aspect can accept parameters and can produce one or multiple results.
 Aspect file contains statements and declarations.
-Usually all aspect members are private in local scope except parameter names that are public.
+Usually all aspect members are private in local context except parameter names that are public.

 ## Libraries
 Libraries are reusable project components.
 A library is a file that contains public: types, constants and rules, called _members_.
 Libraries and aspects have the same file extension: *.bee.
 Aspects are specific to one project while libraries can be used into multiple projects.